Neurohistology & Glial Cells

 - Nodes of Ranvier: gaps between myelin sheaths; high density of Nav1.6 channels → saltatory conduction

-- Paranodal K⁺ channels: normally covered; exposed in demyelination → K⁺ leak → conduction failure
+- Juxtaparanodal K⁺ channels (Kv1.1/1.2): normally covered; exposed in demyelination → K⁺ leak → conduction failure.
+The paranode contains Caspr/contactin septate-like junctions (no K channels).

 CNS vs PNS Myelin Proteins